 I recognize that individualized programming is not an option for everyone so here are a few principles I follow when it comes to getting strong and feeling better:

 Mobility has to come first.
 I stand behind this 100% and for some individuals, mobility in isolation is where they need to start.
 When a joint does not move right, muscles do not go through their normal length excursion and are therefore unable to function properly.
 You must move well in order to effectively strengthen.
+With that said, a stability problem will perpetually drive a mobility deficit so while I start with mobility, I always follow it up with stability.

 The body is incredibly good at adapting.
 In order to avoid plateaus, the demands placed on the body need to be constantly changing.
 This will result in the quickest and most significant gains.
 It will also prevent overuse injuries.